Total robustness in Bayesian Nonlinear Regression: HMC diagnostics and sensitivity

 \subsection{HMC mixing diagnostics}

-We report diagnostics for $\theta$ in the HMC runs used to produce pseudo samples under the setting with ME scale \(1.5\), \(10\%\) Huber contamination (contaminated points having \(9\times\) the clean noise scale), and a working ME scale equal to \(0.7\times\) the true scale.
-Four chains were run with \((T,B)=(10000,5000)\) and \(20{,}000\) post–warm‑up draws were retained in total for both the Classical and Berkson ME models.
-Table~\ref{tab:hmc-diag} summarises the scalar diagnostics for the components of \(\theta\) together with sampler‑level checks.
-All \(\hat R\) values are \(1.0\), bulk and tail effective sample sizes are large, and Monte‑Carlo standard errors are small relative to posterior standard deviations.
-There were no divergent transitions, no iterations reached the configured maximum tree depth (10), and the per‑chain BFMI values are high in both models ($\ge 0.92$ for all chains), indicating good exploration of energy levels.
-Figure~\ref{fig:hmc-trace} shows well‑mixed traces with stable marginal densities, consistent with sampling from the stationary distribution and low autocorrelation in the retained states.
-Figure~\ref{fig:hmc-energy} overlays the marginal and transition energy densities and reports the BFMI per chain; the close overlap supports the absence of pathologies.
+We report diagnostics for $\theta$ in the HMC runs used to produce pseudo-samples under the setting with ME scale \(1.5\), \(10\%\) Huber contamination (contaminated points having \(9\times\) the clean noise scale), and a working ME scale equal to \(0.7\times\) the true scale.
+Four chains were run with \((T,B)=(10{,}000,5{,}000)\) and \(20{,}000\) post-warm-up draws were retained in total for both the classical and Berkson ME models.
+Table~\ref{tab:hmc-diag} summarizes the scalar diagnostics for the components of \(\theta\) together with sampler-level checks.
+All \(\hat R\) values are \(1.0\), bulk and tail effective sample sizes are large, and Monte Carlo standard errors are small relative to posterior standard deviations.
+There were no divergent transitions, no iterations reached the configured maximum tree depth (10), and the per-chain BFMI values are high in both models ($\ge 0.92$ for all chains), indicating good exploration of energy levels.
+Fig.~\ref{fig:hmc-trace} shows well-mixed traces with stable marginal densities, consistent with sampling from the stationary distribution and low autocorrelation in the retained states.
+Fig.~\ref{fig:hmc-energy} overlays the marginal and transition energy densities and reports the BFMI per chain; the close overlap supports the absence of pathologies.
 These checks justify using the HMC draws of \(\theta\) to implement the independent posterior predictive scheme described in the paper for both ME models.